-In South Dakota, salvaged titles are only necessary if the vehicle is less than six years old and if the vehicle is less than 16,000 pounds.
+In South Dakota, salvaged titles are only necessary if the vehicle is less than six years old.
+Or if the vehicle is less than 16,000 pounds.
 After you have the salvage title, you can sell or transfer the title, or you can do as many owners choose and rebuild the vehicle.

 Rebuilding the Vehicle

 When you rebuild the vehicle, you need to make sure it is safe and in good operating condition before you apply for a rebuilt title through the state.
 Once you are sure the vehicle is in shape, you can fill out the Application for Motor Vehicle Title & Registration (Form MV-608).